17 Of The Greatest And Most Famous Lesbian Singers Of All Time

 Although Springfield worked for five decades, some of her most famous songs were released in the 1960s, including “You Don’t Have To Say You Love Me” (1966) and “Son of a Preacher Man” (1968).

-Sadly, Springfield struggled with mental illness and drug addiction throughout her career, and many of her issues are believed to relate to her anxiety over being outed as a lesbian.
+Sadly, Springfield struggled with mental illness and drug addiction throughout her career, and many of her issues are believed to relate to her anxiety over being outed as a lesbian

 5. Queen Latifah

-Queen Latifah is both a famous actress and a famous musician.
-When it comes to powerful lesbian singers, it doesn’t get much better than the “Queen of Rap” herself.
+When it comes to powerful lesbian singers, it doesn’t get much better than the Queen of Rap herself, Queen Latifah

 Latifah started as a hip-hop artist, including as a beatboxer for Ladies Fresh and a member of Flavor Unit.
-In 1989 she released her first single, “Wrath of My Madness,” which was then sampled by multiple other hip hop artists during the era.
+In 1989, she released her first single “Wrath Of My Madness,” which was then sampled by multiple other hip-hop artists during the era.

-One of her most popular songs is “U.N.I.T.Y.,” which was released in 1993 and featured lyrics criticizing misogyny in hip hop culture.
+One of her most popular songs is “U.N.I.T.Y.,” which was released in 1993 and featured lyrics criticizing misogyny in hip-hop culture.
 Since the early 2000s, Latifah’s musical style has transitioned to soul and jazz.

 6. Tracy Chapman